DeeNaxic/mintos-extension/readme.md

 ### Limitations

-As this is a Chrome extension, it only runs in a Chrome Browser, and there is no plans to ever create a similar product for other browsers.
-For the same reason, this will not work on a mobile phone, so when viewing the website elsewhere, it will just look normal.
-The biggest limitation at the moment, is the translations.
-Currently we only provide the plugin for English, German and Polish.
-If you use the Mintos website in another language, and are able to help us translate a few lines - then please reach out to us.
+As this is a Chrome extension, it only runs in a Chrome Browser, and there is no plans to create a similar product for other browsers.
+For the same reason, this will not work on a mobile phone, so when viewing Mintos elsewhere, it will just look normal.
+At the moment, the extension is only supported in the following languages: English, Polish and German.
+If you use Mintos in another language, the extension won't do anything.
+If you are able to help translate a few things into Latvian, Russian, Czechish or Spanish, please reach out to us!

 <br>